 August 1436: James I loses considerably credibility after his efforts to besiege the English in Roxburgh Castle fail miserably.

-21 February 1437: King James I is assassinated while staying at the Abbey of Black Friars in Perth.
+21 February 1437: King James I is assassinated while staying at the Blackfriars monastery in Perth.
 Queen Joan is injured but escapes with their son James, now James II.
 She ensures that the conspirators, including relatives of James I, are identified and executed.

 24 November 1440: The Livingston and Crichton families seek to secure their joint influence over the young James II by killing the Earl of Douglas and his brother in the presence of the King at Edinburgh Castle.